What is Paul Merriman’s Ultimate Portfolio?

 Advantages and disadvantages of The Ultimate Portfolio

-- You get great diversification across many asset classes.
+- The portfolio provide great diversification across many asset classes.

-- You have 40% in small caps – one of the best historical performing asset classes.
+- The Ultimate portfolio exposes you to 40% in small caps.
+Small-cap stocks has been one of the best historical performing asset classes.

-- Has had a higher risk than the S&P 500 in the past 10 years as measured by (standard deviation).
+- The portfolio has a higher risk than the S&P 500 as measured by standard deviation.

-- Makes a large bet on small caps which may not be desirable.
+- The Ultimate portfolio makes a large bet on small caps which may not be what you want.

 Go here for a rebalance excel worksheet.